umarpazir11/microservices-project/README.md

 Notification Service: A worker service that listens for events (like a new order) and simulates sending notifications.

-Message Broker (RabbitMQ): Decouples the services by handling asynchronous communication, ensuring that services like order creation can complete instantly without waiting for downstream tasks.
+Message Broker (RabbitMQ): Decouples the services by handling asynchronous communication.

-Database (PostgreSQL): A dedicated relational database for the User Service, demonstrating persistent data storage.
+Database (PostgreSQL): A dedicated relational database for the User Service for persistent data storage.

 Technology Stack
-Backend: Node.js, Express.js
+- Backend:           Node.js, Express.js

-Containerization: Docker
+- Containerization:    Docker

-Orchestration: Kubernetes
+- Orchestration:       Kubernetes

-Database: PostgreSQL
+- Database:            PostgreSQL

-Messaging: RabbitMQ
+- Messaging:           RabbitMQ

-Version Control: Git & GitHub (using a feature-branch workflow)
+- Version Control:     Git & GitHub